 It is the policy of the University not to release information related to the details of a judicial matter without the express permission of the student; exceptions include selected Denison personnel.
 Students who wish others to have access to their judicial records must sign a release for this to occur.
 Parents will, however, be notified by the University if a student is placed on disciplinary probation, or when a student is suspended or expelled on disciplinary grounds.
 Parents or guardians will also be notified if their son or daughter has a second alcohol violation or is transported to the hospital for an alcohol overdose.
 Throughout our interactions with students during the processing of a judicial matter, we actively encourage them to be in communication with their families about their status, both to seek the guidance of their parents and to obtain their support.

-Further questions about Denison's Parent Notification Procedures can be directed to the Dean of First-Year Students or to the specific office involved: the Office of the Registrar, Health and Counseling Services, or the Office of Student Development.
+Further questions about Denison's Parent Notification Procedures can be directed to the Dean of First-Year Students or to the specific office involved: the Office of the Registrar, the Whisler Center for Student Wellness, or the Office of Student Development.
 Office of First-Year Programs.
-August 2012.